ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ## SCT Feedback

-The goal of SCT Feedback is for clients to share SCTs and certificate chains with CT auditors and monitors in a privacy-preserving manner.
+The goal of SCT Feedback is for clients to share SCTs and certificate chains with CT auditors and monitors while still preserving privacy of the end user.
+The sharing of SCTs contribute to the overall goal of detecting misbehaving logs by providing auditors and monitors with SCTs from many vantage points, making it possible to catch more violations of MMD and also logs presenting inconsistent views.

-SCT Feedback is the most privacy-preserving gossip mechanism, as it does not share any additional data whatsoever with any third party.
+SCT Feedback is the most privacy-preserving gossip mechanism, as it does not directly expose any links between an end user and the sites they've visisted to any third party.

 HTTPS clients store SCTs and certificate chains they see, and later send them to the originating HTTPS server by posting them to a